 Reduced maintenance cost - by at least 50%

 Maintenance comes with a cost, which when done every seven days is very high.
 It also is carried out in cases every day.
-With Pulse even once you factor in licensing and compute it comes down to a very small fraction of this for this particular feature.
+With Acceldata even once you factor in licensing and compute it comes down to a very small fraction of this for this particular feature.

 Another case was where the client wanted to send regular reports about their maintenance cycles.

 Earlier log files were collected, collated and sent back to the modelling team for analysis.
-Now with Pulse you get all of this context at a single place – with multi-dimensional visibility.
+Now with Acceldata you get all of this context at a single place – with multi-dimensional visibility.
 So, an Ops resource could see a problem as it comes in and not hours, certainly not in months.